MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/external-sharing-overview.md

 |SharePoint external user authentication<br>(Azure AD B2B integration not enabled)|No guest account created*<br>Azure AD settings don't apply|N/A<br>(Azure AD B2B always used)|
 |Azure AD B2B integration enabled|Guest account always created<br>Azure AD settings apply|Guest account always created<br>Azure AD settings apply|

-*Guest account may already exist from another sharing workflow, such as sharing a team.
+*A guest account may already exist from another sharing workflow, such as sharing a team, in which case it's used for sharing.

 For information on how to enable or disable Azure AD B2B integration, see [SharePoint and OneDrive integration with Azure AD B2B](sharepoint-azureb2b-integration.md).